strawtype/dash-sunpower/README.md

   - Check each card has the correct association to a power sensor
   - Check `configuration.yaml` and make sure **timelapse_power_panels** has the correct **json_attributes**.
 This should be the output of `entities.txt` after `--discover`.

+**Missing Labels**
+  - The example dashboard is using a "dark" theme.
+Some text labels are set to "white"
 ---

 ## 📄 License